a-chaouach/device_scheduler/README.md

 - time library (import time)

 ## Additional notes
 I did not manage to replicate the exact behavior given on the paper.
 Despite having taken into account the given constraints, I am unsure of why only task A runs after the first second.Task B should be able to run as well.
-Anyway, I hope the code is clear and thouroughly explained!
+Anyway, I hope the code is clear and thoroughly explained!
 Enjoy :)